 4. Overestimating people’s memory

-Shy people think that everyone will remember what they say for all eternity.
+A shy person thinks that everyone will remember what she says, and they’ll remember her comment for all eternity.
 In reality, people easily forget things.
-Heck some people even forget historically significant events, the evil things a politician did, etc. Even if you make a mistake, people’s short-term memories will automatically erase that mistake as though it did not happen.
+Heck some people even forget historically significant events.
+Even if you make a mistake, people’s short-term memories will automatically erase that mistake as though it did not happen.

 5. Mental editing